Takkuya/codeleap-test-react-native/README.md

-# Junior Frontend Engineer Test - Codeleap
+p# Junior Frontend Engineer Test - Codeleap

 Coding test for the Junior Frontend Engineer position at Codeleap, made using React Native with Expo.